 The main problem is that being composed of collagen fibers, adhesions do not appear on any diagnostic test.
 That’s right, they can’t be seen by X rays, MRIs, ultrasounds or CAT scans!

 Physical therapist Belinda Wurn along with her husband, massage therapist Larry Wurn, have been studying non-surgical methods to decrease adhesions in the late 1980s.
-They learned that as far as medicine was concerned, adhesions could only be treated with surgery.
+They learned that as

 The problem was that virtually all surgeries cause more adhesions to form, as the body heals from the adhesions laid down from the damage caused by cutting or burning live tissues.
 Feeling that there had to be a better way, the Wurns resolved to find or develop a way to treat chronic pain in whatever non-surgical way they could.